Visibility-Aware Language Aggregation for Open-Vocabulary Segmentation in 3D Gaussian Splatting: Evaluation Protocols

-\textbf{3D Semantic Segmentation on the ScanNet-v2 Dataset.} Previous protocols~\cite{wu2024opengaussian} freeze the input point cloud during evaluation, which reduces rendering fidelity.
-Inspired by Dr.Splat~\cite{drsplat25}, we instead propagate ground-truth (GT) labels from the annotated point cloud to the Gaussians, thereby obtaining pseudo-GT labels at each Gaussian’s 3D mean.
+\textbf{3D Semantic Segmentation on the ScanNet-v2 Dataset.} Previous works on 3D semantic segmentation~\cite{wu2024opengaussian, li2024instancegaussian} typically freeze the input point cloud (derived from ground-truth annotations) during 3D Gaussian Splatting training to cope with the absence of GT labels as the point clouds evolve.
+However, this strategy degrades the 2D rendering quality of 3DGS.
+We instead propagate ground-truth (GT) labels from the annotated point cloud to the Gaussians, thereby obtaining pseudo-GT labels at each Gaussian’s 3D mean.
 Following OpenGaussian~\cite{wu2024opengaussian}, we evaluate on subsets of 19, 15, and 10 of the 40 most common classes.
 For each class, we encode the text label using CLIP~\cite{radford2021clip} to obtain a 512-dimensional embedding, and compute its cosine similarity with the registered language features of each Gaussian.
 Each Gaussian is then assigned to the class with the highest similarity score.
 Performance is measured in terms of mIoU and mAcc against the pseudo-GT Gaussian point cloud.

-\textbf{Pseudo-Gaussian Labeling.} Previous works on 3D semantic segmentation typically freeze the input point cloud (derived from ground-truth annotations) during 3D Gaussian Splatting training to cope with the absence of GT labels as the point clouds evolve.
-However, this strategy degrades the 2D rendering quality of 3DGS.
-Inspired by Kim~\etal~\cite{drsplat25}, we instead first train 3D Gaussian Splatting without restrictions and subsequently propagate labels from the ground-truth point cloud to the optimized Gaussians, explicitly accounting for their scales and rotations.

-Given optimized Gaussians $\Theta=\{\theta_i\}_{i=1}^N$ with center $\mu_i$, scale $s_i=(s_{ix},s_{iy},s_{iz})$, rotation $R_i$ (hence $\Sigma_i = R_i \,\mathrm{diag}(s_i^2)\,R_i^\top$), and opacity $\alpha_i$, and a labeled point cloud $\{(p_k,s_{p_k})\}_{k=1}^Q$, we assign a semantic label to each Gaussian by respecting the \emph{true} 3DGS geometry and the compositing kernel.
+\textbf{Pseudo-Gaussian Labeling.} Given optimized Gaussians $\Theta=\{\theta_i\}_{i=1}^N$ with center $\mu_i$, scale $s_i=(s_{ix},s_{iy},s_{iz})$, rotation $R_i$ (hence $\Sigma_i = R_i \,\mathrm{diag}(s_i^2)\,R_i^\top$), and opacity $\alpha_i$, and a labeled point cloud $\{(p_k,s_{p_k})\}_{k=1}^Q$, we assign a semantic label to each Gaussian by respecting the \emph{true} 3DGS geometry and the compositing kernel.
 In contrast to prior protocols, which (i) maximize the \emph{sum of Mahalanobis distances} over class points to assign a single label, and (ii) require dense all-pairs computations, our approach assigns semantic labels by respecting the \emph{true} 3DGS geometry and properties.
-Specifically, we evaluate the density contribution of a point $p$ to Gaussian $\mu_i$:
+Specifically, we evaluate the density contribution of a point $p$ to the Gaussian $\mu_i$:

 where $d_i^2(p)$ denotes the squared Mahalanobis distance.

 Since boundary Gaussians may be partially transparent or occupy negligible volume, we further modulate the votes with a per-Gaussian significance term: